 9 ECTS , 60 teaching hours

 Second studio of the module Public space.
-Is held over three weeks from Tuesday November 2 to Friday November 25, 2016, with classes Thursday to Friday from 16 h to 21 h.
+Is held over six weeks, with classes Thursday and Friday from 15:30 h to 20:30 h.

 This second part of the studio will focus on the change of scale and approach from the analysis strategy at scale 1:5000 going down to the world of the constructive details up to scale 1:20.